OneMeanDragon/BotTemplate/README.md

 TrayC - Singleton class Tray functionality for the main window.

 wResize - Used for auto resizeing, auto moving the interface child windows.
+(C++ Window Anchoring)